msnitish/Computational-Materials-Science---MATLAB-files/README.md

 # Computational-Materials-Science---MATLAB-files
-This repo contains the matlab codes which were written to solve the problems as part of CMS II course at IIT Hyderabad, 2019
+Contains matlab codes which were written to solve the problems given in the CMS II course at IIT Hyderabad, 2019